 The material universe is ordered and governed by a set of rigorous physical and mathematical laws.
 These suggest the presence of an underlying intelligence within its fabric.
 But this intelligence does not appear to constitute a conscious entity — a person.
 It is not a being with whom I can converse and relate.
 The universe does not pass the Turing Test.

 But I do!
 I pass the Turing Test.
-I am a conscious thinking being who can, along with 7 billion others on this planet, truthfully say, "I perceive, therefore I exist".
+I am a conscious thinking being who can, along with seven billion others on this planet, truthfully say, "I perceive, therefore I exist".
 But there is no scientific theory which can, necessarily and sufficiently, explain my conscious intelligence in terms of the laws of mathematics and physics that have been abstracted from the observed behaviour of the material universe.

 This suggests that, although it depends on the physical brain and body to communicate with this physical universe, the conscious entity, that I am, may inhabit dimensions that are above and beyond what my physical facilities are able to sense or perceive.
 How else could it be possible for me — and indeed all human beings — to imagine realms of fairies and fiction, which could never exist within the dimensions of a material universe governed by the known physical laws.